And then there were seven. Doing the job of 25.

 Rush Hour then was an event: Chan’s first major American studio movie, scheduled for August 1998.
 Senh liked reading reviews to get a sense of a movie’s quality before deciding to see it, but recalled how cumbersome it was tracking down critical remarks on other Chan movies, Rumble in the Bronx, Supercop, Twin Dragons, and First Strike.
 The only time you ever saw a bunch of critics reviews in one place was on posters, and those were trying to sell you the movie.
 Which inspired a thought: What if there was a site that collected all critics reviews for a movie, good and bad?

 Senh introduced the concept to friends Patrick Lee and Stephen Wang.
 The three had met as students at UC Berkeley a few years earlier, and were coding websites at their Shattuck Avenue startup, Design Reactor, co-founded by Patrick and Stephen in January 1997.
 Design Reactor had over 20 employees, nearly all of them Asian-American friends sourced from their Cal days, especially from the campus Wushu group where they got together to train and practice the martial art.
 Patrick was from Los Angeles, while Stephen had come to California from Columbia, Maryland.
+Daniel Wu, who starred in Into the Badlands, became friends with Patrick and Stephen through the Wushu club.

 Speaking about the history of the site to a group of budding entrepreneurs in 2012, Patrick recalled: “We didn’t do it for money, we did it for friendship.
 When you graduate from high school, you go all over the place for college.
 When you graduate from college, you go all over the place for work.
 We thought, ‘Why does it have to be like that?’
 Let’s work together.
 Let’s all stick together.”